509-328-2002

 What is the teaching program?

 It is a program of excellent children's literature, designed to awaken interest and open doors to thinking and learning.
-The program introduces readiness skills in language arts, sciences, mathematics and social studies with creative activities in music and rhythms, arts and crafts, dramatics, games and free-play experiences.
+The program introduces readiness skills in language arts, sciences, mathematics (STEM) and social studies with creative activities in music and rhythms, arts and crafts, dramatics, games and free-play experiences.
 By providing a solid foundation for learning, we can broaden the children's awareness and understanding of themselves and others, and of the world around them.

 How is the teaching program organized?